Nicolas Jackson started the AFCON final on Sunday and helped Senegal to victory over Morocco.

 The Africa Cup of Nations – or AFCON for short – is the biennial international men’s football tournament organised by the Confederation of African Football (CAF) to determine the champions of Africa.
 It is the equivalent of UEFA’s Euros in Europe, the AFC’s Asian Cup, CONCACAF’s Gold Cup and CONMEBOL’s Copa América.

-First held in 1957, the 2025 AFCON will be the 35th edition of the tournament, which has been held in odd-numbered years since 2013 to avoid clashes with the FIFA World Cup.
+First held in 1957, the 2025 AFCON is the 35th edition of the tournament, which has been held in odd-numbered years since 2013 to avoid clashes with the FIFA World Cup.

 On the eve of the 2025 tournament, it was announced that AFCON will switch to a four-year cycle after the 2027 edition in East Africa and a 2028 edition.
 A new African Nations League will take place annually from 2029.